parth4apple/cse15l-lab-reports/lab-report-1-week-2.md

 ## Installing VScode

 If you already have Visual Studio Code installed on your computer, you can skip this step.
-Otherwise, you can download the version of Visual Studio Code that is appropriate for your operating system from https://code.visualstudio.com/.
+Otherwise, you can download the version of Visual Studio Code that is appropriate for your operating system from [visual studio code](https://code.visualstudio.com/).
 Once you have Visual Studio Code installed, open a new window and drag in a folder that you want to use for this lab; then, click new terminal (command +) so you can do the ssh.
 This setup should look something like this.
 ![Image](./labreport1images/img1.png)

 ## Remotely Connecting

-In order to ssh into a course specific account on ieng6, you need to go to https://sdacs.ucsd.edu/~icc/index.php.
+In order to ssh into a course specific account on ieng6, you need to go to [this link](https://sdacs.ucsd.edu/~icc/index.php).
 Here you will find your course specific account number and can set a password for it by clicking on “reset password”.
 ![Image](./labreport1images/img2.png)
 Once you have reset the password and have the course specific account, enter the following command replacing the cse15lwi22axt with your own course id:
 `ssh cs15lwi22axt@ieng6.ucsd.edu`